SarvarKh/ofn-wiki/Development-Environment-Setup:-macOS-(Sierra,-HighSierra-and-Mojave).md

 If you still see an error like `gpg: keyserver receive failed: No data`, wait, it may be due to server unavailability, and try again a few minutes later.

+If instead you see a message like `gpg: keyserver receive failed: No route to host` then chances are that gpg decides to use IPv6 while it should use IPv4.
+You can check out https://github.com/rvm/rvm/issues/4215#issuecomment-435221616 for a solution.

 To install RVM without any rubies or gems (which is what I wanted to do) use the following command.
 NOTE: RVM can globally install the latest versions of ruby and rails for you here, see the [RVM install docs](https://rvm.io/rvm/install) for more information.
 NOTE: the leading backslash is used to directly call the curl binary and ignore any alias for 'curl' you may have set up.

     $ \curl -sSL https://get.rvm.io | bash -s stable --autolibs=enable